Grace-Hephzibah/SRM-B.Tech-Notes/README.md

 - MCQs
 - Viva question
 - Suprise Test questions
-- Cycle test Questions from
+- Cycle test Questions from RMP and KTR
+- Lab manuals
+- Experiment notes
+- Observation
+- And many more.

+## For Others

+See if there is any particular subject that can help you.

+Hope you find something useful.

+## M Grace Hephzibah